Flexible Working Policy

 Creating a positive flexible working culture

-In line with the commitments of the ABI’s Making Flexible Work charter in this policy we’ve made it clear how you can request a flexible working arrangement.
+In line with the commitments of the ABI Making Flexible Work charter in this policy, we’ve made it clear how you can request a flexible working arrangement.
 We are working on making it possible by developing the range of flexible working options for all roles when advertised.
-We will make it happen by raising awareness of the benefits of flexible working and empowering conversations around what is possible to meet everyone’s needs.
+We will make it happen by raising awareness of the benefits of flexible working and empowering conversations around options that meet everyone’s needs.

 …together we can Make Flexible Work!